microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Input Control

-Colors for input controls such as in the search view or the find/replace dialog.
+Colors for input controls such as in the Search view or the Find/Replace dialog.

 ![input control](images/theme-color-reference/input.png)